matyalatte/cpplint-cpp/README.md

 ## Changes from cpplint.py

-Basically, `cpplint-cpp` uses the algorithm from `cpplint.py` as is, but some changes have been made to reduce processing time.
+Basically, `cpplint-cpp` uses the same algorithm as `cpplint.py`, but some changes have been made to reduce processing time.

 - Added concurrent file processing.
 (Removed mutable variables from the global scope.)
 - Removed some redundant function calls.